 - Burn-in testing: This provides information about the PCB’s ability to perform at high temperatures.
 The trade-off is a smaller volume of yield and potentially reduced product lifespan.
 Still, the data collected can help engineers understand what caused the defects and modify the design to improve reliability before it hits the burn-in stage.

 To figure out which combination of in-circuit and functional tests will help ensure the highest quality for your PCBs, talk to your electronics manufacturing services provider early and often.
-Doing so in the design phase will ensure the design is not only manufacturable, but also is compatible with the tests ideal for your project.
-Bonus points for your ECM if it has both testing and design assistance capabilities!
+Doing so in the design phase will ensure the design is not only able to be manufactured, but also is compatible with the tests ideal for your project.
+Bonus points for your electronic manufacturing solutions partner if it has both testing and design assistance capabilities!